khalido/blog/content/posts/PyConAu2019.md

 My notes for the [PyConAU 2019 talks](https://2019.pycon-au.org) I went to.
 This blog is an attempt to try and capture some useful info from the talks.

 Future challange: Make a jupyter notebook for each talk to implement some of the learnings or tools or thingamajig learned.

+## You don't always need NumPy

+> The numerical Python ecosystem and communities are mature and powerful, but sometimes we can be too quick to reach for the numerical hammer when simpler options exist.
+This talk will outline some areas where the numerical stack may not be the best starting point, and survey some alternatives. [#]9https://2019.pycon-au.org/talks/you-dont-always-need-numpy)

+- Sam Hames, software dev at QUT’s Digital Observatory.
+-

+**takeaway:**

 ## Flying by the seat of our pants - our journey of teaching python using drones